DDuongQuangMinh/Ethical_hacking-Assignment/ethical_hacking.md

 ### 2.2.3 Security and Authentication.

 ##  2.3 What is HoneyPot?

+Honeypots are fake services designed to be decoys to attract, surveil and identify potential threat actors.
+These decoys are deliberately vulnerable and exposed by design.
+(Crowdstrike)

 ##  2.4 Reconnaissance
 ##  2.5 Scanning and Enumeration
 ##  2.6 Gaining access